mesosphere-backup/dcos-cassandra-service/README.md

 #### Restore

 You can restore your DC/OS Cassandra snapshots on a new Cassandra ring from S3 or from Azure storage.

+Note: Please make sure all the required Keyspaces exist, before restore operation is performed.

 ##### S3 Restore